grinnell-cs/csc151-images/_mps/fractals.md

 ```
 ;;; (carpet-a size color-x color-y n) -> image?
 ;;;   size : positive real?
-;;;   color-x : image-color?
+;;;   color-x : color?
-;;;   color-y : image-color?
+;;;   color-y : color?
 ;;;   n : non-negative integere
 ;;; Create a `size`-by-`size` image of the standard fractal carpet with
 ;;; `n` levels of recursion, using `color-x` as the "primary" color and
 ;;; `color-y` as the center color.
 ```

 b.
 Of course, there's no reason we have to recurse on those particular eight squares.
 We could, for example, use only six.
 Here's one such pattern.

 ![Five red-and-black square carpets.](../images/fractals/carpet-b-examples.png)